bluuuk/interview-task/README.md

 2021/11/27 00:39:46 Observed 823481 collision with a collision rate of 0.0000728%
 ```

 However, `pooling` i.e. multiple connections do not increase performance.
-Therefore, batching solves our problem of slow db writes.
+Therefore, batching solves our problem of slow db writes by reducing IO.